-In accordance with GASB Statement No. 67, plan investments are presented at fair value.
+Plan investments are presented at fair value.
 Short-term investments are valued at cost plus accrued interest, which approximates fair value.
 Securities traded on a national or international exchange are valued at the last reported sales price at current exchange rates.
 Corporate bonds not traded on a national or international exchange are based upon equivalent values of comparable securities with similar yield and risk.
 Independent appraisals are the basis for valuing the fair value of real estate.
 Other investments that do not have established markets are recorded at an estimated fair value.
 Real estate and private equity investments typically have a quarter lag in reporting, but the values as of December 31 are estimated based on the third quarter capital statements plus fourth quarter cash flows, adjusted for any other known events.